This article was written in collaboration with Dr. Chip Lavie.

 Smoking cessation is another core measure, and readiness to quit is supported by individual education and supplemented by self-learning materials.
 To help the smoker, a quit date is set and appropriate treatment strategies are implemented.
 Some may include a formal smoking cessation program for group or individual counseling, while others may involve pharmacological support as needed in concert with the primary care physician.

 Weight management is provided by measuring and following the weight and waist circumference.
-A combined diet, exercise, and behavioral program is designed to reduce caloric intake, maintain appropriate intake of nutrients and fibers, and increase energy expenditure.
+A combined diet, exercise, and behavioral program are designed to reduce caloric intake, maintain appropriate intake of nutrients and fibers, and increase energy expenditure.

 Psychosocial management includes counseling and adjustment to heart disease, stress management, and health-related lifestyle changes.